njang/autoConcierge/README.md

 1. Jason Chen is an assistant director of the international faculty's office of Texas A&M University.
 The maintenance reminder sticker on his windshield tells him it's past his recommended service date, and would really like to get it done as soon as possible.
 He can't find time to go to a auto shop, because his work schedule has very busy lately and doesn't seem to be letting off any time soon.
 As the car owner, Jason would like to:

-  - make profile including all the pertinent information of his car, such as year/make/model, license plate number, and odometer reading.
+  * make profile including
+    * car information: year/make/model, license plate number, color (for the service drivers), and odometer reading
+    * location information of parking lot & office: for the service driver to retrieve the key and locate the car
+  * see participating service shops
-  - make service request, including type of service and desired date.
+  * make service request, including type of service and desired date
-  - be able to connect with the driver who will retrieve the key for his car on the day of service from the place of his work
+  * be able to connect with the driver who will retrieve the key for his car on the day of service from his place of his work
+  * mark the parking spot on the map to let the student driver know where to find his car in the parking lot

 2. Dominique Toretto is an independent auto service shop owner in Bryan,TX.
 He prides in the exceptional quality of service he provides for the customers who bring their cars to his shop.
 He would love to increase his business presence and be able to satisfy more customers by servicing their cars right.
 As the shop owner Dominique would like to:

+  * make profile showing the shop location,
-  - see the list of service requests, sorted by car year/make/model, and service types
+  * see the list of service requests, sorted by car year/make/model, and service types,
-  - accept service requests made by car owners
+  * accept service requests made by car owners,
-  - mark the status of car as checked-in once it arrives to his shop
+  * update the status of car as
+    * checked-in when the car arrives at his shop,
+    * service complete when the job is done (alerting both the service driver & the owner)
+    * checked-out when the car leaves his shop

 3. Jennifer Simpson is a sophomore student at Texas A&M University majoring in political science.
 Growing up with 3 younger siblings, she has always demonstrated responsibility and loved helping others.
 She's renting an apartment with 2 of her friends, and would like to earn some extra allowance for the rent and groceries.
+As service drive, Jennifer would like to:

+  * see service requests that are near her current location,
+  * see the location of the car owner, and the location of the designated service shop,
+  * accept a service drive request,

 ![](docs/006-cogwheel.png)
 # Entry Relationship Diagram